mattforni/about/README.md

 I've found that I really enjoy the early hours of the morning, both for exercise and work.
 It's during this time that I usually follow up on the prior day's activities or attend to initiatives that are best handled heads down.

 ### Working Hours *(10:30 - 16:00)*
 Most of my days are consumed with meetings.
-I try my best to catch up on Slack and email between meetings though often times the meetings are back-to-back
+I try my best to catch up on Slack and email between meetings though often times the meetings are back-to-back.

 ### Early Evening *(16:00 - 18:00)*
 This time is usually spent catching up on the day and addressing any *quick* asks or anything that requires my immediate attention.
 I'm also happy to take calls in the early evening as I wind down.

 ### R&R *(18:00 - 05:30)*
 I believe very strongly in a healthy work/life balance and as such have become strict about enforcing offline hours.
-Unless absolutely necessary, my laptop is shut during these hours and I'm off pursuing one of my many other interests of catching up with friends.
+Unless absolutely necessary, my laptop is shut during these hours and I'm off pursuing one of my many other interests or catching up with friends.

 ## Communication
 I have found that communication is at the core of all relationships, be they friendly, professional or otherwise.
 My philosophy on communication can be summed up in a word: **succinct**.
 I aim to convey my point as quickly and concisely as possible and I ask that you do the same.